pyxu-org/pyxu/README.rst

    pip install pyxu

 That's it for the basic installation; you're ready to go!
+Check out the `install guide
+<https://pyxu-org.github.io/intro/installation.html>`_ for instructions on how to build from source, or for more
+advanced options.

 Comparison with other Frameworks
 --------------------------------